 Click to watch the January 15, 2015 episode of WBGU-TV's Scenic Stops which highlights Central's Fire Museum.For additional videos, please visit our Video Library

 These are just some of the fascinating and historic items housed in Central's Fire Museum.
 The museum is dedicated to the ingenuity and pioneer spirit of those who came before us.
 Much of the equipment on display is part of our local history and was actually used in Van Wert.
-We're proud of our heritage and pleased that we can offer you this look into the past.
+We're proud of our heritage and pleased that we can offer a look into the past.

 The museum is open from 1:00 p.m. - 3:00 p.m. on the third Friday of each month or by appointment.
 Click here to schedule a tour.